edgedb/easy-edgedb/README.md

 };
 ```

 So now that everyone has a name, let's use that to see if they are dead or not.
-The logic is simple: we choose a `cal::local_date` to input, and if it's greater than the date for `last_appearance` that character is dead.
+The logic is simple: we input a `cal::local_date`, and if it's greater than the date for `last_appearance` then the character is dead.

 ```
 WITH p := (SELECT Person),